p829911/pdf-extract-data/README.md

   **parameter**:

-  sent1 is text in tables.
+  sent1 is the text extracted from tables.

-  sent2 is original text it's length is same with sent1
+  sent2 is the original text converted from the pdf file; its length is adjusted to match the length of sent1

   **function**:

-  calculate cosine similarity two sentence.
+  calculate cosine similarity of the two sentences.

 <br>